Rent Stabilization and Emergency Tenant Protection Act

 2) Who is responsible for paying a 421-a tax benefit - 2.2% surcharge and how is it calculated?

-The 2.2% surcharge is collectible primarily from tenants in market rate units in buildings that receive 421-a (subdivision 1-15) tax benefits.
-It is not collectible from tenants in market rate or income restricted units in buildings that receive 421-a (subdivision 16) tax benefits (Affordable New York Housing Program Benefits).
+The 2.2% surcharge is collectible primarily from tenants in market-rate units in buildings that receive 421-a (subdivision 1-15) tax benefits.
+It is not collectible from tenants in market rate or income-restricted units in buildings that receive 421-a (subdivision 16) tax benefits (Affordable New York Housing Program Benefits).

-The total surcharge assessed upon the expiration of the 421-a Benefits is a fixed final surcharge that may continue to be charged in each year thereafter.
-However, no additional 2.2% increases can be added to the final surcharge after the 421-a tax benefits expire.
+The total surcharge assessed upon the expiration of the 421-a Benefits is a fixed final surcharge that may continue to be charged each year thereafter.
+However, no additional 2.2% increase can be added to the final surcharge after the 421-a tax benefits expire.
 The collection of the final surcharge terminates when the tenant who is in occupancy on the date the 421-a benefits expire vacates the apartment.

 3) If a tenant is renting an apartment in a building that is a co-op, is he, she or they rent regulated?